universome/firelab/README.md

+## firelab (version 0.0.3)
 ### About
 Framework for running DL experiments with pytorch.
-Provides the following helping stuff:
+Provides the following useful stuff:
-- `BaseTrainer` — controls the experiment: loads data, runs/stops training, performs logging, etc
-- `configs` — configs for experiments (WIP)
+- allows to `start`/`continue` your experiment with easy commands from yml config file
+- easier to save checkpoints, write logs and visualize training
 - useful utils for HP tuning and working with pytorch (look them up in `utils.py`)

 ### Installation